nickdaria/CANalysis/README.md

 <img src="Resources/icon.png" width="10%">

 # CANalysis
-Easy-to-use C# library for parsing, filtering, analysis, and export of CAN data.
+Easy-to-use C# library for parsing, filtering, analysis, and export of CAN & CAN-FD data including transport protocols like ISO-TP and UDS.

 > [!NOTE]
 > CANalysis is still undergoing early development.
-It is subject to change for upcoming features like DBC functionality.
+It is subject to agiile breaking changes for upcoming features like DBC functionality.

 ## Parsing
 CAN data can be fed into the library programatically, or via parsers for popular formats: